0BananaBig0/from_gcc_to_cpp/Gcc.md

 4. Runtime dependencies: The executable requires the appropriate shared libraries to be present at runtime.

-##### Implicit Linking ( Load-time Dynamic Linking ) ( Only in Windows )
+##### Implicit Linking ( Load-time Dynamic Linking ) ( Default Dynamic Linking )

 ###### Explanation

-1. Implicit linking, also known as load-time dynamic linking, is when the DLL is linked automatically by the operating system when the program starts.
-This is the most common way of linking a DLL.
+1. Implicit linking, also known as load-time dynamic linking, is a process where an executable is linked to shared libraries at compile time, allowing the program to use functions and variables defined in those libraries without including their code directly in the executable.

 ###### Characteristics